nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon:destroy()
 ```
-Destroys all objects and events associcated with the Icon.
+Destroys all instances, connections and signals associcated with the icon.

 --------------------